Db2-DTE-POC/wxddemo/docs/wxd-quick.md

 More details: [Creating an IBM Userid](wxd-reference-ibmid.md)

+## Accessing the Image (watsonx Challenge)

+You will receive instructions from your team lead on how to access the image.
+You will be supplied with the VPN certificate required to gain access to the image from your team lead.
+Please read the detailed instructions on Wireguard setup in the section below before getting started.

-## Requesting a TechZone image (Individual Use)
+## Requesting a TechZone image (Individual Use - Not for watsonx.data challenge)

+**Note**: Requesting individual images of watsonx.data has been disabled for education and test purposes for the duration of the challenge.
 If you are running this lab as part of a workshop or the watsonx challenge, read the section below on [Accessing the Image (watsonx Challenge)](#accessing-the-image-watsonx-challenge).

 Log into Techzone (<a href="https://techzone.ibm.com" target="_blank">https://techzone.ibm.com</a>) and search for the watsonx.data
 Developer Base Image or use the following link.